 Despite being a small borough, Haddon Heights has a lot of people using the subway to get to and from work every day.
 Most of these people on the subway are using it to get to good jobs in other cities.

-The per capita income in Haddon Heights in 2010 was $43,330, which is upper middle income relative to New Jersey, and wealthy relative to the rest of the US.
-This equates to an annual income of $173,320 for a family of four.
+The per capita income in Haddon Heights in 2018 was $47,947, which is middle income relative to New Jersey, and wealthy relative to the rest of the US.
+This equates to an annual income of $191,788 for a family of four.

 The people who call Haddon Heights home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Haddon Heights residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Haddon Heights include Italian, German, English, and Polish.
+The greatest number of Haddon Heights residents report their race to be White, followed by Asian.
+Important ancestries of people in Haddon Heights include Irish, Italian, German, English, and Polish.

 The most common language spoken in Haddon Heights is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Polish and Spanish.